 During the crossing representatives of ORCA, the dolphin and whale conservation group, were onboard to give an interesting talk on marine life in the Bay of Biscay.
 There was also a whisky tasting which I decided to avoid with a drive to Burgos pending on arrival in Santander.

-In 2017 Brittany Ferries plan to replace the Pont-Aven on the Spanish routes with a new Gas-Powered Cruise Ferry which is currently under construction in St Nazaire.
+Brittany Ferries’ plan to replace the Pont-Aven on the Spanish routes with a new Gas-Powered Cruise Ferry has been suspended.

 Ferry to Santander or Bilbao?